 About the Photography Apprenticeship

 Under the supervision and instruction of that Staff Photographer, the PA team works as lead or second shooter on project based events and programming.
-While the majority of the work is event related, there are also regular opportunities for editorial, portrait, and other types of photography.
+While the majority of the work is event related, there are also opportunities for editorial, portrait, and other types of photography.

 Steve WeinikStaff Photographer